syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Action

-If the dynamic appointment is added to an underlying datasource, we need to notify the data source changes.
+When dynamically adding appointments to a data source, we must notify the data source.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}